Last Updated: 6th June 2023

 Employees who are actively involved in employee advocate programs and campaigns are 20% more inclined to remain in their position with the company.

-This is likely due to the fact that they truly enjoy working for the company and promoting their everyday achievements to friends and family acts as motivation to stay put and accomplish even more.
+This is likely due to the fact that they truly enjoy working for the company.
+Promoting their everyday achievements to friends and family acts as motivation to stay put and accomplish even more!

 2. High Achievers